 The “blinding light” turned out to be a dull gray sky — a typical early morning on the ocean.
-Reaching up to grab the top of the coaming, I hauled myself to a sitting position.
+Reaching up to grab the top of the coaming, I hauled myself up to a sitting position.
 And there they all were, looking at me again.

 Dang, it wasn’t just a dream.

-“I slept fine Mamede.
-It’s a little tight in here, but you get used to it.”
+“I slept fine, Mamede.
+It’s a little tight in here but you get used to it.”

-“How was the fishing?
-Did you catch much?”
+“How was the fishing?”
+I asked.
+“Did you catch much?”

-Looking around, I didn’t see anything different on deck, just three tired fishermen holding their handlines a little lower.
+Looking around I didn’t see anything different on deck, just three tired fishermen holding their handlines a little lower.
 In response, João grunted something I didn’t quite get.
 It was a word — a word probably not approved by the FCC for public broadcast.

 There was a lot to do before we could leave.
 Not knowing what or how, I just stood back and watched.
 Ze dragged the laundry basket forward and slid it over the rail into the water.
 The basket formed a cage around the fish and he swished it back and forth to clean them off.
 He was making such a clamor, dunking and splashing, I half expected a large sea creature to dart up and take him down in one huge gulp.
 Munch!
-Just then a fish jumped from the surface not ten feet away, making my heart skip a beat.
-Ze saw it too and briefly stopped to shout, “Hey fish, come closer and I’ll catch you.”
+Just then a fish jumped from the surface not ten feet away, causing my heart to skip a beat.
+Ze saw it too and briefly stopped to look up and shout, “Hey fish, come closer and I’ll catch you.”
 Turning back, he gave me his best Ze smile.